fvbock/endless/README.md

 `SIGUSR2` will trigger [hammerTime](https://github.com/fvbock/endless#hammer-time)

-`SIGUSR1` and `SIGTSTP` are listened for but do not trigger anything in the endless server itself. (porbably useless - might get rid of those two)
+`SIGUSR1` and `SIGTSTP` are listened for but do not trigger anything in the endless server itself. (probably useless - might get rid of those two)

 You can hook your own functions to be called *pre* or *post* signal handling - eg. pre fork or pre shutdown.
-More about that in the [hook examle](https://github.com/fvbock/endless/tree/master/examples#hooking-into-the-signal-handling).
+More about that in the [hook example](https://github.com/fvbock/endless/tree/master/examples#hooking-into-the-signal-handling).

 ## Limitation: No changing of ports